Crenshinibon/spomet/README.md

 Test it [here](http://spomet.meteor.com/ "Spomet hosted at meteor.com")

-Spomet is a simple, but for my purpose (and eventually many other's) sufficient, search engine for [Meteor](http://meteor.com "Home of Meteor").
-It should be easily includable into your Meteor project.
-Take the [spomet package](https://github.com/Crenshinibon/spomet/tree/master/packages/spomet "Spomet package") from this GitHub repository's packages folder and put it into your app's packages folder.
+It is a quite simple and limited fulltext search engine for [Meteor](http://meteor.com "Home of Meteor").
+Besides it's simplicity it's sufficient for my purpose (and eventually for many other's).
+It should be easily included into your Meteor project.
+Take the [spomet package](https://github.com/Crenshinibon/spomet/tree/master/packages/spomet "Spomet package") from this GitHub repository's *packages* folder and put it into your app's *packages* folder.

-This Meteor app, should serve as an example how to actually use it.
-I tried to make this usage as simple as possible:
+This repository is itself a Meteor app and should serve as an example, of how to actually use Spomet.

+I tried to make it as simple as possible:

 Include the search box in your template: